VolcanicArts/vrcosc.com/docs/V2/upgrading.md

 # Upgrading From V1
 When V2 is released, V1 will automatically update.
 All your V1 files will be placed in a backup folder, and first time setup will run for V2.

 None of your V1 files are compatible with V2 due to major architecture changes.
-However this is a good thing as learning how the new systems work is preferable.
+However, this is a good thing as learning how the new systems work is preferable.

 All modules have had a facelift and should make setting up more complex modules easier.
 For example, the Counter module now has separate windows for each counter, with more customisation options.